Lofoten with roof tents – guide with practical advice and inspiration

 Continued incredible views and when we reached the top we were completely alone (this was around 6 in the evening).

-We visited the cute villages Reine, Henningsvær and Svolvær as well as the Lofotr Viking Museum.
+We visited the cute villages Reine, Henningsvær, and Svolvær as well as the Lofotr Viking Museum.
 The latter is a must-visit for anyone even slightly interested in history.

 Here they have built a replica of a large chieftain's house (the largest found in Norway) which was built on that exact spot around the year 500.
 There is also a museum with finds from the archaeological excavation.
 Incredibly exciting!